 ASAM standards are public specifications, which are primarily used in development and test tool chains in the automotive industry.
 The application of ASAM standards is voluntary.
 They are recommendations.
 There are no laws or government directives that mandate the use of ASAM standards.
-There exists no official The process of confirmation that a system complies to a specific standard or a specified subset of a standard.certification of products against ASAM standards.
-However, ASAM recommends and supports the following best-practices for determining A public specification, which has been developed by experts in a defined consensus-driven development process and was released by officials that represent a significant share of the industry for which it is targeted, giving the specification the necessary legitimacy to be called a 'Standard'.standard-compliance of products:
+There exists no official Certification of products against ASAM standards.
+However, ASAM recommends and supports the following best-practices for determining Standard-compliance of products:

 Standard Compliance Statement